Skip to content

 Step 1: Create an issue

-Whenever changes are required in the data repository, create an issue(1) describing the proposed alterations.
+Whenever changes are required in the data repository, create an issue(1) describing the proposed changes.

 1. An issue can be seen as a tool for planning, documenting, and structuring work.
 It can also be used for discussions.